-- Emotional: being unfriendly, excluding, tormenting (e.g. hiding books, threatening gestures). - Physical: pushing, kicking, hitting or using violence. - Racist: racial taunts, inappropriate jokes, graffiti and gestures. - Sexual: unwanted physical contact or sexually abusive comments / gender-based violence / sexual violence / sexual harassment. - Homophobic/Biphobic: discriminating against someone because of their sexual orientation. - Verbal: name-calling, sarcasm, spreading rumours and teasing. - Cyber: all areas of social media, such as posting threatening or personal comments / images / videos about someone. - Transphobic: founded on gender identity. - Child on child: verbal or physical, by person or by electronic, on-line or written means and can be directed at both staff and pupils - This list is not exhaustive.
+- Emotional: being unfriendly, excluding, tormenting (e.g. hiding books, threatening gestures). - Physical: pushing, kicking, hitting or using violence. - Racist: racial taunts, inappropriate jokes, graffiti and gestures. - Sexual: unwanted physical contact or sexually abusive comments / sexual violence / sexual harassment. - Homophobic/Biphobic: discriminating against someone because of their sexual orientation. - Verbal: name-calling, sarcasm, spreading rumours and teasing. - Cyber: all areas of social media, such as posting threatening or personal comments / images / videos about someone. - Transphobic: founded on gender identity. - Child on child: verbal or physical, by person or by electronic, on-line or written means and can be directed at both staff and pupils - This list is not exhaustive.

-Children with special education needs and disabilities or certain medical conditions can be more prone to peer group isolation or bullying (including prejudice-based bullying) than other children there is the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs.
+Children with special education needs and disabilities or certain medical conditions can be more prone to peer group isolation or bullying (including prejudice-based bullying) than other children.
+There is the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs.
+Staff are trained in how to recognise where this might be happening.